Stelluuh/GameSaga/README.md

 - IGDB API: An external API used to fetch game data.
 [Link to IGDB API documentation](https://www.igdb.com/api)

+- Bootstrap: CSS framework for responsive web design. used for styling and layout purposes.

 ## Getting Started
 To get started with the Game Tracker App, follow these steps: